 During games, guests are permitted to leave the ballpark and return.
-They may exit any gate to have their hands and tickets stamped for re-entry.
-Upon return, each guest must show his/her stamped ticket stub and hand stamp to re-enter the ballpark at any gate.
+They may exit any re-entry gate located adjacent to the main ballpark entrances to have their hand and ticket stamped for re-entry.
+Upon return to any gate, the guest must show ticket and hand stamp to reenter the ballpark.
 Guests re-entering the ballpark are subject to search.

 ROLLERBLADES AND SKATE SHOES

 Guests must remove their inline skates prior to entering AT&T Park.
 Guests will be expected to store their skates safely under their seats.
 Skate shoes must be worn as shoes only while in the ballpark.